 Here are 5 reasons why you should always ride your bike with lights, regardless of whether it’s day or night time.

 1. Responsibly Riding

-At night, lights are a lifesaver especially if you ride wearing darker kit.
+At night, lights are a lifesaver, mostly if you ride wearing a darker kit.

 2. To See

-You need to see upcoming hazards, road furniture, depressed drain covers, debris, pedestrians and all the usual hazards we have to contend with on the road.
+It would be best if you saw upcoming hazards, road furniture, depressing drain covers, debris, pedestrians, and all the usual hazards we have to contend with on the road.

-This is especially true in cities or on routes you don’t know like the back of your hand.
-You need time to anticipate hazards so you can maintain pace and ride predictably around other road users.
+This is especially true in cities or on routes you don’t know, like the back of your hand.
+It would be best if you had time to anticipate hazards so you can maintain pace and ride predictably around other road users.

 3. To Be Seen